borispov/Baristagram/README.md

 however, this indeed gives me a whole bunch of tools to create something original with a better code quality.

 Boris.

-### So far it turned out to be more of a Webpack, React and SemanticUI Tutorial rather than a redux one.